gwax/www-gwax/posts/2004/01/6270s-a-happenin.rst

 things that exemplify this arrogance:

 -  Planning to be done 1-2 weeks before the competition
--  Planning to sit around getting wasted while everyone is frantically trying to make theirs work when the deadline is upon them
+-  Planning to sit around while everyone is frantically trying to make theirs work when the deadline is upon them
 -  Fielding a placebo robot for qualifiers
 -  Naming our robot "# Awesome", where # is the number of points that we